 At our health centers, we provide psycho-social support to those in need.
 Our teams consist of psychologists, psychiatrists, and counsellors who design and implement different activities according to the needs, age, and the gender of the participants.

 We aim to empower our patients in order to heal the invisible wounds caused by war.

 One day after school I was shot by a sniper while walking home and since then I’ve been unable to walk.
-My parents were also killed.
+My parents were also killed during the war.